nzzdev/Q-editor/README.md

 After that you can start a livereloading webserver by running `gulp watch` within the folder `client`.

 ### env
 See the file `client/env`.
-This is loaded for development only and should contain JSON like this:
+This is loaded for development only and "fakes" the environment served by the Q editor server part on production:
 ```
 {
   "QServerBaseUrl": "http://localhost:3001",
+  "loginMessage": "some text to be shown on the login screen",
   "devLogging": true,
   "pushState": false
 }